ducovrossem/assumptions-bitcoin-option/README.md

 | historical de-trended      |  $3,072 |   $8,812 |
 | S&P500 historical | $209  |    $2,975 |

-Note call option value using raw historical data is nonsensical (option worth more than buying btc outright).
-Using raw historical data has its return distribution skewed - as reflected in Bitcoin’s meteoric rise.
+Note: The call option value using raw historical data is nonsensical (option worth more than buying btc outright).
+Using raw historical data has its return distribution skewed - as reflected in Bitcoin’s meteoric 'value' increase.